Divorce finances and financial settlements

 Explore how we can help you and your family with all your legal requirements.

-Settling financial issues can be the cause of serious disagreements during a divorce or separation.
+Settling financial issues can be a cause of disagreements during a divorce or separation.
 Financial settlements can be complex, especially if there are numerous assets involved.
-Yet separation and divorce finances don’t have to be a bone of contention.
+Yet addressing your finances on a separation or divorce doesn’t have to be a bone of contention.
 Pragmatic and intelligent legal advice can help you reach an arrangement that’s acceptable to both of you, calmly and effectively.

 If you’re just starting a new relationship, it could be a good time to arrange your financial affairs, so it’s easier to settle any financial disputes if they occur later.
 The best way to achieve this is to get legal advice on a pre-nuptial agreement or cohabitation agreement.